Fit but Not Ready? Why Your Fitness Isn't Enough Today

 An athlete can be highly fit, strong, conditioned, mobile, and still be not ready to perform at that level today.
 That’s what we call being fit but not ready.

 This distinction matters because training demands and performance expectations need to match not just what an athlete has built (fitness), but what they can access and express today (readiness).
+For common questions about how to build a program that manages this distinction effectively, the military fitness program FAQ addresses the most important variables to understand before committing to a training approach.

 Why Fitness Doesn’t Equal Readiness